Continuing Education Activity

 Periductal mastitis (PDM) is the most difficult condition to differentiate from MDE.
 There is an overlap in clinical manifestations and imaging findings.
 Medical literature still has some controversies and overlaps between MDE and PDM.
 Absence of smoking history, presence of more severe inflammation, higher frequency of acute exacerbations, and fistulae are more common in PDM.
 The final diagnosis is often impossible without histopathology.

 Intraductal papilloma must be excluded in cases of pathologic blood nipple discharge.
 In MDE, the discharge is multi-colored, but younger patients may have a bloody nipple over the course of MDE.
-The absence of palpable thickened tubal structure in the subareolar area with always bloody is in favor of intraductal papilloma.
-Diagnosis is confirmed by high-resolution ultrasound, discharge smear cytology, fiberoductoscopy, and finally histopathology of microdochectomy specimen.
+The absence of palpable thickened tubal structure in the subareolar area with always bloody in favor of intraductal papilloma.
+Diagnosis is confirmed by high-resolution ultrasound, discharge smear cytology, fiberoductoscopy, and histopathology of the microdochectomy specimen.

-Recurrent attacks of inflammation, infection, fistulation are the main complications; these complications require redo procedures and wider duct excisions with resultant scarring of the areola region.
+Recurrent attacks of inflammation, infection, and fistulation are the main complications; these complications require redo procedures and wider duct excisions with resultant scarring of the areola region.

 Deterrence and Patient Education